JSB198/Robotic-Arm-Project/README.md

 The aim of the project is to have the robot arm sort objects by picking up and placing them down in designated positions.

 ## Current Version
-Robot is able to move to all designated positions and pick up and place down objects (see video).
+Robot is able to move to all designated positions and pick up and place down objects (see youtube video link).